pachev/clippr/Readme.md

 In the running demo version, all files are uploaded to [https://s3.amazonaws.com/clippr/videos](https://s3.amazonaws.com/clippr/videos).
 They can then be streamed via HLS on mobile or web at [https://s3.amazonaws.com/clippr/streams/{filename}.m3u8](https://s3.amazonaws.com/clippr/streams/clippr-streams.m3u8).

+## API

+The API is very limited; at this point there are two endpoints /api/videos and /api/users.
+Both return a list of POJOs in JSON format.

+## TODO

+- Add Swagger2 Documentation
+- Add Automatic Elastic Transcoding of files

 [1]: https://spring.io